nhunt16/cyberkillchain/README.md

 # Cyber Kill Chain · Web Application

-COMS 4170W · Final Project · An interactive, multi-page Flask web app that teaches students the five phases of the Cyber Kill Chain through seven illustrated lessons and a turn-based Final Battle against a boss-narrator avatar.
+COMS 4170W · Final Project by Nicolas Hunt (nh2905@columbia.edu)
+An interactive, multi-page Flask web app that teaches students the five phases of the Cyber Kill Chain through seven illustrated lessons and a turn-based Final Battle against a boss-narrator avatar.